Lisa: The Painful: Gameplay

-World
+Setting

 Both The Painful and The Joyful take place in a post-apocalyptic wasteland called Olathe.
 Once a normal town, following an unseen cataclysm known as "The Flash", all women have perished, and humanity of Olathe was left with no way to reproduce.
 Lawlessness ravages most of Olathe, although certain areas are overseen by warlords, the strongest of which is known as the "Rando Army": a group clad in navy blue and red clothing led the titular martial artist "Rando", who always wears a skull-shaped mask and speaks aloud exclusively to a single subordinate.

 Many have resorted to Joy, a highly addictive drug spread by a gang leader named Buzzo, that makes people "feel nothing".
 Unbeknownst to its users, Joy was developed by a man named "Doctor Yado" who appears periodically throughout the game playing a trumpet in several areas.
 The drug was developed in partnership with the military prior to the events of the game to create super soldiers, though was deemed a failure: as, although effective, it eventually causes users to become deformed, mindless creatures known as Joy Mutants which are controlled exclusively by Yado himself.

 Plot

 Lisa: The First

 The First is the only game in the series in which the eponymous Lisa is directly seen by the player (although characters will often allude to her and she appears in both visions and flashback sequences experienced by other characters).
 Although largely unimportant to subsequent entries, it provides backstory on the series antagonist, Marty, and the motivation for the protagonist of The Painful, Brad Armstrong.

 One night, Lisa escapes from a decrepit house whilst her abusive father Marty Armstrong watches television on the couch.
 Despite physically escaping the location, Lisa is unable to move past the abuse inflicted upon her.

 The game is unique in that its cast is composed solely of two characters: Lisa herself and various deformed and grotesque manifestations of Marty.
-Players navigate many environments which shed light upon the relationship between Lisa and Marty: showcasing that, while Marty was once a caring and kindhearted man, an unknown incident (implied to be the departure of Lisa's mother) has left him dejected and sent him into cycle of alcohol dependency.
+Players navigate many environments which shed light upon the relationship between Lisa and Marty: showcasing that, while Marty was once a caring and kindhearted man, an unknown incident (implied to be the departure of Lisa's mother) has left him dejected and sent him into the cycle of alcohol dependency.
 It is frequently implied that Marty both physically and sexually abused Lisa.

 The game concludes with Lisa spiraling into madness, and it is revealed in the title screen of The Painful that she committed suicide by hanging herself.